What causes depression?

 Your doctor can professionally diagnose depression.
 They will talk to you about the signs and symptoms and they may also ask you further questions about your life and mood and how you are coping.

-To get an idea of whether you have depression, take the self-test on our sister Look OK…Feel Crap? website.
+To get an idea of whether you have depression, take our depression self-test (PHQ9).

 Support for depression

 We offer support services to help treat depression.
-You can talk to us free and confidentially on 0808 802 2020 (Weds 2pm - 4pm) or simply email us to find out how we can help you, or to learn of services in your local area.
+You can email us to find out how we can help you, or to learn of services in your local area.
 Our local self-help groups offer a way of sharing positive ways of overcoming depression.

 Find out more about current issues, campaigns and what’s happening on our website by subscribing to our e-bulletin.